EXP-code/EXP-container/README.md

    EXP simulations is available on Docker Hub!
 Note that this container is designed to be run on a workstation or laptop -- _not_ a cluster.
    We also provide an HPCCM recipe and a Dockerfile for new builds.
+2. *Binder* - A BinderHub compatible with all you need to run EXP and other widely used astronomy packages
 3. *Native* - EXP is built from source on the host and installed in the container
 4. *HPCCM* - EXP is built inside of the container using NVidia HPC